AI Spending Is Accelerating Again: Why Chips, Memory, and Infrastructure Are the New Battleground

 You cannot ignore the hardware anymore.
 Treating the cloud like an infinite, abstract pool of compute will bankrupt your startup.

 1. **Profile Your Workloads:** Stop guessing.
 Use PyTorch profiler or Nsight Systems.
-Understand if your application is compute-bound, memory-bound, or network-bound.
+Understand deeply if your application is compute-bound, memory-bound, or network-bound.